How to spot phishing phone scams

 If you’re worried, get the name of the person you’re speaking to, hang up and call the organisation directly.
 If you can, call them from a different phone as scammers can keep the phone line open.
 This means they can stay on the line and still hear you, even if you’ve ‘hung up’ on them.
 If it’s not possible to use another phone then wait for at least 10 minutes before you make another call.

 How to spot a phishing email

-It’s important to be on the lookout for any suspicious signs of phishing in emails that you receive.
-Find out more about how to spot them here.
+It’s also important to be on the lookout for any suspicious signs of phishing in your emails.
+Here are some phishing giveaways to look out for:

 What to do if you’re a victim of phishing

 If you’ve been the victim of a phishing attack, there are some steps that you can take.
 These include: